Faculty & Visiting Teachers

 Josephine Lynch and Helen Byrne

-They are trained mindfulness supervisors, having trained with Cindy Cooper at Bangor University and having completed a 2-year in-depth course in Buddhist Psychology with what is now called the Bodhi College in 2014, they continue their studies with senior teachers there.
-They continue to study and practice with Senior Teachers at The Bodhi College and others.
+They are trained mindfulness supervisors, having trained with Cindy Cooper at Bangor University.
+They both completed a 2-year in-depth course in Buddhist Psychology with what is now the Bodhi College and they continue to study and practice with Senior Teachers at The Bodhi College and others.
 They trained to teach Mindful Self-Compassion (MSC) with Christopher Germer and Kristin Neff in 2015.

 Josephine and Helen have also received in-vivo training over a number of years in the use of the Mindfulness-Based Interventions: Teacher Assessment Criteria (MBI:TAC) from Dr. Rebecca Crane, here in Dublin.
 The MBI:TAC is regarded as the gold standard in the assessment of mindfulness teachers and was developed at Bangor, Oxford and Exeter Universities.
 This is the assessment tool we use at The Mindfulness Centre on this Diploma Course.